codetaylor/artisan-worktables-1.12/docs/recipes/gamestages.md

 ## Examples

-This recipe requires that the player has unlocked both game stages `one` and `two` to craft the recipe.
+For example, the following recipe requires that the player has unlocked both game stages `one` and `two` to craft the recipe.

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;